-Candidate's Name: E-mail:
+Candidate's Name: E-mail: -

 Dissertation Chair:

-TITLE OF DISSERTATION: (Manuscript dissertations must have a single title that succinctly and accurately reflects the coherence of all papers included; each manuscript will have an individual title as well)
+(Manuscript dissertations must have a sin erence of all papers included; each manus •

-Have any of the papers been published? yes no

-(Permission-to-reprint letters from copyright holder must be included in an appendix and the end of the thesis/dissertation, and footnoted on the first page of the chapter.)
+(Permission-to-reprint lette en published? yes no ers from copyright holder must be included footnoted on the first page of the chapter.

-For each manuscript provide the title and journal that it is being prepared for:
+For each manuscript provid de the title and journal that it is being pr repared for:

-Manuscript 1

-- Title:
+Manuscript 1 - Title:

-- Journal:

 Manuscript 2 - Title:

-- Title:

 - Journal:

-If a journal style has been followed, a copy of the journal or a copy of an article from the journal must be submitted with the manuscript.
+^{} If a journal style has been followed, a copy of the journal or a copy of an article from the journal must be submitted with the manuscript.
 The submission must include examples of all format components (including all reference forms) that are based on the journal's style.

-(Place on Letterhead) Date
+(Place on Letterhead)